enasequence/read_docs/faq_locus_tags.rst

  - Must from 3 to 12 characters in length
  - All characters must be alphanumeric with none such as -_*

+Each prefix can only be registered to a single study; you cannot reuse a prefix from another study, or one which another user has registered.

 How Do I Use Locus Tags?
 ========================